Cori Anne Laemmel

 Cori Anne Laemmel is the artistic director of The Theater Bug.
 Cori grew up in a youth theater program that was one of the most influential parts of her young life.
 She studied voice and song writing at the Musician's Institute of Hollywood before moving to Nashville a decade ago.
 Cori was the youth programs director for Street Theatre Company where she created and directed programming for 5 years.
 Cori has also worked as a teaching artist for The Nashville Children's Theatre Company, The Nashville Shakespeare Festival, Studio Tenn Theatre Company, Metro Parks Nashville, Vanderbilt University, University School of Nashville and several other elementary and middle schools in middle Tennessee.
 Cori has written and produced 10 original plays and musicals for The Theater bug that have since been performed at The Tennessee Performing Arts Center, Studio Tenn Theater Company, The Public Theater of Kentucky and Edmonson Elementary School.
 Cori has directed almost all shows produced by The Theater Bug in the past 6 years.
 Cori hails from Santa Cruz, CA and has proudly called Nashville home for over ten years with her husband and son.

 Laura Matula is an entrepreneur, artist, actor and performer based in Nashville, TN.
 Laura graduated from Berklee College of music after studying Music Business/Management and Vocal Performance and moved to Nashville where she worked for years in the music and entertainment industry.
 She is currently an owner and partner of MA2LA, a husband and wife Nashville-based creative firm specializing in brand identity, photography and film.
-Laura performs regularly in professional theater in Nashville, TN as well as in the recording studio and is honored to have been able to perform on some of Nashville’s greatest stages, including the Schermerhorn Symphony Center, TPAC’s Jackson Hall and coming up at the Ryman with Studio Tenn’s THE CASH LEGACY.
-Laura has most been seen on stage in such iconic roles as The Wicked Witch of the West in Studio Tenn’s ‘The Wizard of Oz’, Fantine in ‘Les Miserables’, Eliza Doolittle in ‘My Fair Lady’ and more.
-She has more recently expanded her focus into music directing, arranging and conducting as well as vocal coaching.
+Laura performs regularly in professional theater in Nashville, TN as well as in the recording studio and is honored to have been able to perform on some of Nashville’s greatest stages, including the Schermerhorn Symphony Center, TPAC’s Jackson Hall and and Ryman Auditorium.
+Laura has been seen on stage in such iconic roles as The Wicked Witch of the West in Studio Tenn’s ‘The Wizard of Oz’, Fantine in ‘Les Miserables’, Eliza Doolittle in ‘My Fair Lady’ , Rizzo in 'Grease' and more.
+She is also a music director, arranger and vocal coach.
 Most importantly Laura is a wife and mother.
+WWW.LAURAMATULA.COM

 Bakari J. King